dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/900_Extra_Problems_PointSet.md

 - Show that if $X$ is a metric space and $A\subseteq X$ is compact then $A$ is bounded.
 - Show that a continuous map from a compact space to a Hausdorff space is closed.
 - Show that an injective continuous map from a compact space to a Hausdorff space is an embedding (a homeomorphism onto its image).
+- Show that $[0, 1]$ is compact.
+- Show that a compact Hausdorff space is is metrizable iff it is second-countable.

 ## Separation